noumidev/minaV2/README.md

-# minaV2
+# MINA Instruction Set Architecture Version 2
- Version 2 of the MINA Instruction Set Architecture.
+ This repository contains the ISA manual for MINAv2.